Cold Feet: Why Are They Always Cold?

 Are your feet and toes often cold?
 Poor blood circulation, known as peripheral arterial disease (PAD), may be the reason.
-PAD is often the result of an underlying disease, such as high blood pressure, heart disease, diabetes, hypothyroidism, hyper-cholesterol, and anemia.
+PAD is often the result of an underlying disease, such as high blood pressure, heart disease, diabetes, hypothyroidism, hyper-cholesterol, and/or anemia.
 Smoking is also strongly linked to PAD.
 Peripheral neuropathy may also make your feet feel cold.
 Common in fair-skinned females, Raynaud's disease makes hands and feet appear blotchy and bluish in cold weather.
-This may be associated with rheumatoid arthritis, 'Sjögren's disease, or lupus, and is known as Raynaud's phenomenon.
+This may be associated with rheumatoid arthritis, Sjogren's disease, or lupus, and is known as Raynaud's phenomenon.
 Your doctor can check and see if you may have one of these underlying conditions or if you just have cold feet.

 It may not just be your shoes causing your feet to hurt.
 Although four out of five women complain of foot pain from their shoes, there may be an underlying condition causing the problem.
 High heels or poorly fitting shoes can exacerbate common foot conditions such as bunions, neuromas, hammertoes, and ingrown toenails.
 Postmenopausal women can suffer from osteoporosis, which puts them at a higher risk for a stress fracture, a small crack in the bone.